 Make sure that you keep your posture upright to maintain a natural standing posture.
+You may feel the need to protect your shoulder, but standing upright will help in regaining use of your shoulder.

 Call 911 Immediately if you experience sudden chest pain, difficult or rapid breathing, shortness of breath, sweating or confusion.
 DO NOT take the time to call your surgeon.